I’ve had a soft spot for the Northgerman Island of Fehmarn for the longest time. Beaches, Breezes, Birds, and endless fields of Brassica Napus –

-The beach of Wallnau is divided in different parts catering to special needs and preferences like a dog beach where you can bring your pouch and a FKK-beach, a designated naturist zone.
+The beach of Wallnau is divided into different parts catering to special needs and preferences like a dog beach where you can bring your pouch and an FKK-beach, a designated naturist zone.

 Mind you, the stretch in front of the waterbird reserve is also protected and not accessible.

 This beach, separated by trees and bushes from another protected area, is frequented by surfers, too.
 In general, Fehmarn’s northern coast has more dikes protecting the land against the powers of the open sea.

 To maintain this protection, on long stretches, it is not allowed to step on the dikes, however, the only bar’n’restaurant in this part of the island, the Beltbude, put some of the iconic Strandkörbe, cozy wicker beach chairs, out where you can enjoy their drinks and snacks protected against the wind, watching the surfers sashaying by.

 From time to time, you spot a ferry on the horizon – going to or coming from Denmark.

 Lean back, relax – the clocks are ticking on island time.

 While the northern shore is dominated by dunescape, the eastern waterfront behind the port of Puttgarden, is a rather rocky, cliffed coast.

 A bit rough and dramatic and perfect for those who are seeking a secluded spot with a natural feel to it.